dp-betalock/DJITelloDrone-YOLOv8/README.md

 # TelloCV
-Combine YOLOv8 with a DJI Tello Drone!
-This project allows you to see the YOLOv8 object detection results in a streaming window on your computer.
-You can control the drone with the Tello app and save the results as a video that you can view after you finish flying the drone!
+"This project allows you to merge YOLOv8 with a DJI Tello Drone for real-time object detection streaming on your computer!
+You can control the drone with the Tello app and also save the detection results as a video."

 ### Notes
 - The TelloCV_GitHubScript.py script features comments/annotations to help understand what happens at each line of code.